VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 Note: This video does skip over the configuration of the dev portals for authentication and push notification providers for brevity sake but the documentation for configuring those dev portals is [here](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-xamarin-forms-get-started-users
 ).
-Once you configure the dev portals you can follow the instructions in azuredeploy.parameters.json and use the credentials you created in the dev portals to configure the ARM template a very similar way to how you configure the Azure portal.
+Once you configure the dev portals you can follow the instructions in azuredeploy.parameters.json and use the credentials you created in the dev portals to configure the ARM template.
+If there is interest, I can post a video of the click-through for that entire process.

 <!---
 # <a name="Videos"></a>Video